Jordan: Ancient Metallurgy

 Obviously, this required heating the metal twice: once to purify it and make the ingots, and later to melt the ingots for reworking.
 But there were advantages.
 Ingot production could be carried out by cheap labor near a mining site, and the considerable mining waste (or slag) could accumulate in debris mounds there, typically far from most centers of human habitation.
 Actual craft production could be located closer to the intended market, in more heavily inhabited places, far from the ore sources.
 And, perhaps even more importantly, only the ingots needed to be moved; there was no the need to transport waste material.

-(Before the invention of glass blowing, glass was also stored in ingots and then melted and cast in molds as needed, separating the sometimes secret process of glass creation from that of glass working.
+(Glass was also stored in ingots and then melted and cast in molds as needed, separating the sometimes secret process of glass creation from that of glass working.
 The picture here shows glass ingots tinted with traces of copper, cobalt, and manganese.)

 Return to top.